-I’ve just entered into the second week of school with my boys.
-My main goal these days is to find new and interesting ways to entice them out of bed in the morning.
-The alarm clock doesn’t seem to work, nor the words “you don’t want to miss your bus!”, because they really do want to miss it.
+Main kid-goal these days is to find new and interesting ways to entice kids out of bed in the morning.
 What seems to motivate them to leave their cozy beds is the promise of something tasty to eat.
-So every morning I come up with something I know they will love.
-One morning it was crepes, the next waffles and this morning it was Cinnamon-Raisin toast.
-It did the trick, the boys got out of bed, albeit slowly, and devoured the better part of the loaf.
+One morning: Cinnamon-Raisin toast.
+It did the trick, albeit slowly…

-Start with 1 1/2 pounds of buttermilk dough (page 207), brioche dough (page 189), whole wheat dough (page 78) or any other dough that you love.
+Start with 1 1/2 pounds of buttermilk dough (page 327), brioche dough (page 300), or any other dough that you love.
 Form it into a ball to create a smooth surface.

 Roll the dough with a rolling pin till it’s about 1/8″ thick.